 Definition

 A tampering attack involves the harmful modification of data.
-Attackers can alter data to compromise its integrity, aiming to interrupt functionality or achieve other malicious advantages.
+Attackers can alter data to compromise its integrity.
+They aim to interrupt data functionality or achieve other malicious advantages.
 This attack can target data in transit or stored on a device or system.

 Tampering Attack Examples

-- Man-in-the-middle (MitM) attacks: This occurs when a malicious actor interrupts and tweaks the transmission between two parties without their knowledge.
+- Man-in-the-middle (MITM) attacks: This occurs when a malicious actor interrupts the transmission between two parties without their knowledge.

-- Data corruption: A malicious user can manipulate data in a system to cause system crashes or erroneous output.
+- Data corruption: An attacker can manipulate data in a system to cause system crashes or erroneous output.

 Pros and Cons of Tampering Attacks